rbind/mikmart/content/post/2018-02-18-testing-font-awesome.md

 ### In memoriam

-And finally, here's a little memorial to my initial testing to see how I could include icons to these posts:
+And finally, here's a little memorial to my initial testing to see how I could include the Font Awesome icons in these posts:

 > <i class="fas fa-camera-retro"></i>
 > <i class='fab fa-github-square'></i>